Women in PE Forum Recap | November 2021

 Every quarter we gather leading women in PE to discuss current industry topics and to offer intelligent women the chance to gather, share information, and decompress with one another.
 In our most recent event, we gathered to discuss key learnings from 2021 and goals for 2022.
 We have shared the themes we heard discussed across different areas below.

 These forums are invite-only and follow Chatham House Rules, so listed below are high-level takeaways only.
 Are you in private equity and interested in joining fellow leading PE professionals during our next Women in PE Forum?
-Please contact us at email@example.com.
+Register for our upcoming Women in PE Forums here.

 - BD and origination: After a year of increased competition and a lack of in-person events, firms have had to find unique ways to offer LPs a good answer for “Why you?”
 A number of firms are moving to more specialization from an investment strategy perspective—potentially developing new theses and then marketing these changes.
 Some firms have also taken the approach of becoming more explicit with bankers as to the composition of their portfolio for the purpose of proactive add-on identification.
 Many BD teams have optimized their external relationships with more regimented and organized outreach—and been unafraid to follow-up with persistence, even if that had not been needed in the past.

 - Investment teams: The theme of this year has been finding ways to optimize time.
 Deal teams are being more judicious with travel and are having remote meetings where possible in order to save time that has been spent on travel in the past.
 Deal teams are also working more closely with ops teams pre-close to ensure returns can be made as soon as the deal is signed.
 Additionally, some firms have been unafraid to forego deals in the current heated environment until multiples return to a more normal level.